 Another great idea is to create a dictionary for your child’s teacher, write down the personal sounds he uses along with the meaning.
 This will help the teacher communicate with your child and boost his confidence and ability to learn.

-Communication should not be a stressful time to be faced at school time age.
+Communication should not be a stressful time to be faced with school time age.
 If you work with your child from the beginning some things may come faster and easier, just remember the importance of having a good time with your baby while you play together and learn.

 These are easy things to do at home that you can practice since your baby is a newborn.

 ▪ Cleaning your babies gums after each feed.